top of page

-Full-Motion Video (FMV) is a method in used video games, where pre-recorded video files are implemented instead of sprites or 3D models, to display action.
-It isn’t uncommon to use this technique in cutscenes, but there are games that are primarily presented through these prerecorded videos.
+FMV game, which stands for Full-Motion Video game, is a method where pre-recorded video files are implemented instead of sprites or 3D models, to display action.
+It isn’t uncommon to use this technique in cutscenes, but some games are presented through these prerecorded videos.
 These are referred to as full-motion video games or more commonly, interactive movies.

-FMVs aren’t as common as it once was.
-However, during its peak popularity, game developers—and even movie directors—scrambled to take advantage of the then innovative type of videogame.
-Typically, FMV games are solely live-action.
+FMVs aren’t as common as they once were.
+However, during its peak popularity, game developers—and even movie directors—scrambled to take advantage of the then-innovative type of videogame.
+Typically, animated FMV games are solely live-action.
 However, there are exceptions to this.

-From short sequences to fully animated playthroughs, here is a list of five FMVs that utilise animation.
+From short sequences to fully animated game playthroughs, here is a list of five animated FMV games that utilise animation.

 1. Dragon's Lair